 The proposal comprised a combination of cash for 50% of Aspire Global shares at a price of SEK111 per share, and equity consideration for the remaining 50%, consisting of 7.6 million newly issued shares in NeoGames.

-NeoGames said that Aspire Global shareholders, who in aggregate own 67.0% of Aspire Global’s outstanding shares, elected to accept the offer and will elect to receive up to 100% of the 7.6 million offered NeoGames shares.
+NeoGames said that Aspire Global shareholders, who in aggregate own 67.0% of Aspire Global’s outstanding shares, elected to accept the offer and will receive up to 100% of the 7.6 million offered NeoGames shares.

 A bid committee of independent Aspire Global directors, formed in response to the offer, also unanimously recommended shareholders accept the offer.